Mubarak, Egypt's Ousted President, Is Dead At 91

 "I would never, ever let Egypt down, and for their sake I announce that I am determined to be nominating myself in the coming presidential elections," the elder Mubarak said, speaking through a translator.

 Despite earlier promises of more openness, observers say the 2005 election was marred by widespread fraud and intimidation.
 Not surprisingly, Mubarak cruised to an easy victory and pledged economic and social reforms.
-Yet analyst Mohammed Said says by this point, Egyptians didn't expect any follow-through.
+Yet analyst Mohammed Said said that by this point, Egyptians didn't expect any follow-through.

-"We have rampant corruption; we have a society that is totally alienated," he says.
+"We have rampant corruption; we have a society that is totally alienated," he said.
 "The infrastructure, the institutional infrastructure of the country is totally fake and imposed from above.

 "So I would say that, well, unfortunately he was never really a philosophe, but he was not even really the kind of wise man he could have been if he had continued the way he started his first tenure in office."